-- UPIC supports the transfer of format names and function keys, for example. - UPIC supports the encryption of system access and user data. - UPIC can use the SIGNON event service (see page 177 for more information). - A UPIC client can request the status of the last transaction after a malfunction and is therefore included in the openUTM restart concept. - A UPIC client can maintain several conversations simultaneously during a program run ("multi-conversations") as long as the corresponding system supports multi-threading. - UPIC clients can use the "multi-signon" function.
-In other words, a number of UPIC clients can sign on at the same time using the same UTM user ID if service restarting is dispensed with for this user ID.

-- A UPIC client can establish several parallel transport connections to a UTM application under the same application name (multi-connect"). - UPIC provides simple load distribution functionality for communication with UTM cluster applications.
+- UPIC supports the transfer of format names and function keys, for example. - UPIC supports the encryption of system access and user data. - UPIC can use the SIGNON event service (see "System access control (identification and authentication)" for more information). - A UPIC client can request the status of the last transaction after a malfunction and is therefore included in the openUTM restart concept. - A UPIC client can maintain several conversations simultaneously during a program run ("multi-conversations") as long as the corresponding system supports multi-threading. - UPIC clients can use the "multi-signon" function.
+In other words, a number of UPIC clients can sign on at the same time using the same UTM user ID if service restarting is dispensed with for this user ID. - A UPIC client can establish several parallel transport connections to a UTM application under the same application name (multi-connect"). - UPIC provides simple load distribution functionality for communication with UTM cluster applications.
 The UPIC client communicates with one of the associated node applications.
 This application is selected at random.
-For more details, see page 195. - Workload Capture & Replay can be used to simulate load situations for UPIC clients, see section "Workload Capture & Replay" on page 51.
+For more details, see "High availability and load distribution with UTM cluster applications". - Workload Capture & Replay can be used to simulate load situations for UPIC clients, see section "Workload Capture & Replay".

-UPIC is available for all major Unix platforms, for Windows and for BS2000 systems.
+UPIC is available for all major Unix, Linux and Windows platforms and for BS2000 systems.